felixmariotto/reboot-min-os/README.md

 ###blocking: true
 the body set colliding dynamic body velocity to 0.
 Used with empty bodies for blocking fences and such.

+###dynamicOnly: true
+only collisions with dynamic bodies will be checked on this body.